anthonydu/cpsc210-pokejar/README.md

 ### Step-by-step Instructions

-##### Opening
+##### Opening (Visual Component)

+- Every time you open the app, a cool custom-made splash screen appears for three seconds before the app is launched.
-- When you open the app, "./data/autosave.json" will be automatically loaded to retrieve your previous app state.
+- Then, "./data/autosave.json" will be automatically loaded to the app to retrieve the save state when you last closed the app.

 ##### Adding and Editing Pokémon (Action 1)